What’s the Best Way to Stay Hydrated? Focus on Cellular Hydration

 When your cells are dehydrated, those membranes get loose, and an electrical charge leaks and dissipates before they can pass it on.

-Your phase angle measures how well your cells carry and pass on an electrical charge.
-A phase angle of 10 means your cells are hydrated and in perfect shape.
-A phase angle of 3.5 means you’re probably dead.
-Most people hover around a phase angle of 6.
+Your phase angle measures how well your cells carry and pass on an electrical charge.[3]
+A phase angle of 10 means your cells are hydrated and are healthy.[4]
+The normal phase angle range is 5.5-10.
 You want to get up to an 8 or a 9 if you can.
 Cellular hydration is one of the best ways to increase your phase angle.

 Now let’s talk about how to improve cellular hydration.